-Chief Joseph H. Lumpkin Sr. announced that on July 31, 2010, the Commission on Accreditation for Law Enforcement Agencies Inc. (CALEA) awarded the Athens-Clarke County Police Department’s Communications Center Division its initial Public Safety Accreditation.
-The Communications Division was re-accredited by CALEA in 2013 and is currently preparing for its first Gold Standard Assessment in 2016.
+Chief Joseph H. Lumpkin Sr. announced that on July 31, 2010, the Commission on Accreditation for Law Enforcement Agencies Inc. (CALEA) awarded the Athens-Clarke County Police Department’s Communications Center Bureau its initial Public Safety Accreditation.
+The Central Communications Bureau was re-accredited by CALEA in 2013 and is received Gold Standard status in it's 2016 re-accreditation.

 The CALEA Public Safety Accreditation award demonstrates the 9-1-1 Communications Center of Athens-Clarke County has successfully met a body of 200 internationally recognized professional standards offered by CALEA that are specific to public safety credentialing.
 This Public Safety Communications Accreditation is in addition to the Athens-Clarke County Police Department’s Law Enforcement Accreditation, which was initially accomplished in 1987 by the Clarke County Police Department.